Mroepke/Elk-Stack-Simulation/README.md

 - 10.0.0.5
 - 10.0.0.7
 - 10.0.0.8
-_TODO: List the IP addresses of the machines you are monitoring_

 We have installed the following Beats on these machines:
 - Filebeat
 - Metricbeat
-_TODO: Specify which Beats you successfully installed_

 These Beats allow us to collect the following information from each machine:
 -